shabananavas/commerce_ups_drupal_org/README.md

 ## Development Setup

-1. Use [Composer](https://getcomposer.org/) to get Commerce UPS with all dependencies.

-`composer require drupal/commerce_ups`
+1. Use [Composer](https://getcomposer.org/) to get Commerce UPS with all dependencies: `composer require drupal/commerce_ups`

-3. Enable module.
+2. Enable module.

-4. Go to /admin/commerce/config/shipping-methods/add:
+3. Go to /admin/commerce/config/shipping-methods/add:
   - Select 'UPS' as the Plugin
   - Enter the UPS API details
   - Select a default package type